onap/dcaegen2/docs/sections/services/pm-mapper/configuration.rst

                        defined and should match the
                        string used in file ready
                        eventName.
-measTypes              Measurement name used in PM       Array of String
+measTypes              Measurement name used in PM       Array of String, Regular expression
                        file in 3GPP format where
                        specified, else vendor
                        defined.